Matchless Atlas™ integrates neuroscience and neuroaesthetics to create NeuroResonant Art™

 The book can be used individually, shared as a gift, or placed in workplaces and healthcare environments as a quiet invitation to pause, observe, and recalibrate.

-Creator of Matchless Atlas, Judy Tankersley explores the powerful connection between visual environments, art, and the human nervous system.
+Founder of Matchless Atlas™ and creator of NeuroResonant Art™, Judy Tank, ND, explores the powerful connection between visual environments, art, and the human nervous system.
 Drawing from principles of biology, design, and the natural structure of the world, she delves into how art and environments can nurture and elevate the human experience.

 Through her writing, artwork, and environmental design expertise, Judy empowers individuals and organizations to create spaces that promote clarity, balance, and well-being.
 Her work is centered around the belief that when our surroundings resonate with our natural rhythms, they support mental, emotional, and physical harmony.